I2-Multimedia-Lab/Magnet/README.md

 <img src="./figures/qualitative_extention.jpg" width="800px">

-### Limitations
+### 😿 Limitations
-Magnet inherits the weakness of the pre-trained T2I model and may not provide meaningful modifications due to the limited power of text manipulation.
-You can manually adjust the prompt/seed or combine other techniques to get a better result if you are not satisfied with the output.
+Magnet's performance is largely dependent on the pre-trained T2I model.
+It may not provide meaningful modifications due to the limited power of text-based manipulation alone.
+You can manually adjust the prompt, seed, or hyperparameters, and combine other techniques to get a better result if you are not satisfied with the output.

 ## TODO
 - [x] Release the source code and model.